In this section:

 Talking about overdose

 Overdose can be a sensitive topic for both clients and counselors.
 Clients may not feel the topic is relevant to them.
-Counselors may feel uncertain how to discuss the realities of overdose risk during relapse while simultaneously building client confidence in recovery.
+Counselors may feel uncertain how to discuss the realities of overdose risk during relapse while also building client confidence in recovery.
 The key to reducing any discomfort is to:

 - integrate overdose prevention into multiple areas of the treatment program.